shoeper/seafile-docs/deploy/add_memcached.md

 ```

-`COMPRESS_CACHE_BACKEND` is needed because the CSS file is created on the fly when any user first visit any page after a new Seafile version being deployed.
-The CSS file is saved to local disk and the path of the file is saved to cache.
-If `COMPRESS_CACHE_BACKEND` is not set to use LocMemCache, after one machine in a cluster generating the CSS file, another machine will not generate the file again, which will cause CSS file not found problem in this second machine.

 If you use a memcached cluster, your configuration depends on your Seafile server version.
 You can find how to setup memcached cluster [here](../deploy_pro/memcached_mariadb_cluster.md).

 ### Seafile server before 6.2.11